If you want your partner to care about your feelings, seriously consider your point of view and be willing to make some changes, do these 7 things:

 - In the end, you can stand up for yourself if you need to.
 But there isn’t anything to be gained by jumping the gun.
 Keep your eye on the bigger goal.
 In the end, nobody’s going to pull a fast one on anybody here.

 B. On a scale of 1-10, how frustrated are you right now?
 (1 = Mild; 10 = Intense).
 If your rating is 3 or above, relax your body and slow your breathing (use Resistance Breathing).
-Do what it takes to get to a place inside where you feel calmer, more patient, and able to hear your partner out without interrupting or disputing his points.
+Do what it takes to get to a place inside where you feel calmer, more patient, and able to hear your partner out without interrupting or disputing her points.
 Find a way to feel temporarily okay, even though you don’t like the way things have been going.
-Wait until your frustration level is below 3, then talk to him.
+Wait until your frustration level is below 3, then talk to her.

 (For help with this step, listen to Recording 2 at https://thecouplesclinic.com/dhrs-rec/.)